mathworks/matlab-teamcity-plugin/CONFIGDOC.md

 # Plugin Configuration Guide
-This plugin enables you to build and test your MATLAB&reg; project as part of your TeamCity&reg; build.
+This guide shows how to configure the plugin so that you can build and test your MATLAB&reg; project as part of your TeamCity&reg; build.
 For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, and package your files into a toolbox.

 -  [Use MATLAB as Executable](#use-matlab-as-executable)
 -  [Configure Build Steps](#configure-build-steps)